yhoogstrate/fuma/README.md

  - **Long genes.** Long genes may span more other genes by chance.
 Therefore, two distant fusion genes that also overlap the same long genes, may be matched only because they both overlap the same long gene.
 (See [example 1](#example-1-long-genes))
  - **Multi-matching.** Ater matching, one fusion gene (input) may end up in multiple matched fusion genes (output).
 This is not necessarily a problem, because it may reflect a true scenario, but it may cause confusion when a user wants to trace the original fusion gene back.
 (See [example 2](#example-2-multi-matching))
  - **Set expansion or set contraction.** When two (input) fusion genes match, the matched fusion gene has to have annotated genes based on the gene sets of the two (input) fusion genes.
 There are two possible sets to return; either the superset (all genes) or the overlapping genes.
 When we use the entire set, so those genes that are present in only one or both gene sets, we introduce a problem we refer to as *set expansion*, which will result in an outcome that is dependent on the order of matching.
 This is very undesirable behavior so FuMa returns the set of overlapping genes.
 But the overlapping genes may create gene sets that are smaller than both the genes sets that were initially matched, and we refer to this as *set contraction*.
 For example, if set ('GREEN','BLUE') is being matched with ('BLUE','RED'), the set of overlapping genes will be ('BLUE').
 This is different from the subset method, because there the smallest initial gene set is being returned since that's the set shared by both fusion genes.
+(See [example 3](#3-set-expansion-and-contraction))

 #### Example 1: long genes ####